-Fig. 124 .- Psidium Guajava L.
+Fig. 124.-Psidium Guajava L.

-A. Portion of branch with leaf, bud, and flower, $\times \frac{2}{3}$ .
-B. Flower cut lengthwise $\times 1\frac{1}{4}$ .
+A, Portion of branch with leaf, bud, and flower, \times 3.
+B, Flower cut lengthwise \times 13.

-C, Ovary cut across $\times$ 6.
-D, Fruit $\times \frac{6}{2}$ .
-E, Seed cut to show the embryo $\times$ 7.
+C, Ovary cut across \times 6.
+D, Fruit $\times \frac{3}{2}$.
+E, Seed cut to show the embryo \times 7.

-bark, young leaves and unripe fruit, being astringent, has been given as a remedy in diarrhœa and tough, used for cattle yokes and agricultural implements where strength and elasticity are needed.
+bark, young leaves and unripe fruit, being astringent, has been given as a remedy in diarrhœa and dysentery.
+Wood small, but of a compact texture, very hard and tough, used for eattle yokes and agricultural implements where strength and elasticity are needed.